tathianamb/biia/README.md

 - **No installation required** — runs entirely in the browser as a PWA (installable on desktop and mobile)
 - **Selective classification** — choose which columns to classify in each session
-- **Fill modes per column** — fill empty cells only, overwrite everything, or reprocess unclear values
+- **Fill modes per column** — fill empty cells only, or overwrite everything
-- **Three-phase classification** — regex pre-classification followed by two parallel API phases
+- **Four-phase classification** — regex pre-classification followed by three parallel API phases
 - **Dynamic prompt construction** — the prompt sent to the AI is built automatically based on selected columns
 - **Rich context inference** — uses `Title`, `Abstract`, `Author Keywords`, and `Index Keywords`
 - **Atomic architecture tags** — a single paper receives all applicable tags